Khabat/tug/README.md

 ### Logging
 - Logs are sent to the console for debugging and monitoring purposes.

-- We have implemented an injectable logger service, utilized by the logger middle-ware, to capture and log both incoming and outgoing REST messages.
+- I have implemented an injectable logger service, utilized by the logger middle-ware, to capture and log both incoming and outgoing REST messages.

 - Sensitive data is never logged to the console, ensuring the security of all confidential information.

 ### Filters
-We return error messages in a unified form.
+PMS returns error messages in a unified form.
 - **DatabaseExceptionFilter**: Handles `QueryFailedError` exceptions.
 Specifically, for duplicate record errors, it returns the message:
   > "A record with the same unique field already exists."
 - **BaseExceptionFilter**: Generic exception handling for other errors.

 ### Validation
-We have implemented validation for all input data to ensure data integrity and prevent invalid requests.
-We are using the NestJS validation pipe and class-validator decorators and global validation to cover validation and transformation for **Body**, **Parameters**, and **Queries**.
+I have implemented validation for all input data to ensure data integrity and prevent invalid requests.
+This App is using the NestJS validation pipe and class-validator decorators and global validation to cover validation and transformation for **Body**, **Parameters**, and **Queries**.

 ### CI/CD
-I have included a CI actions file that contains the build and test steps.
+PMS has a CI actions file that contains the build and test steps.
 Currently, the GitHub Actions workflow automatically runs unit tests after each push.
 Integration tests and continuous deployment (CD) are not yet implemented but will be added in future versions.

 ### API Documentation